Paula D. Hale

-Before practicing law, Paula enjoyed a successful fifteen-year career in public sector roles in both operational and legislative planning and policy environments.
-Paula worked both for the British Columbia and Federal governments before working at the Alberta Ministry of Health, where she worked in the Ministry’s Legal and Legislative Branch, gaining broad exposure to health policy issues, professional regulations and the legislative planning and drafting process.
+Before practicing law, Paula enjoyed a successful fifteen-year career in public sector roles in operational, legislative planning and policy environments.
+Paula worked both for the British Columbia and Federal governments before working at the Alberta Ministry of Health, where she worked in the Ministry’s Legal and Legislative Branch.
+At the Ministry of Health she gained a broad exposure to health policy issues, professional regulation and the legislative planning and drafting process.

-- 2015 – Present, Executive Member – Health Law Section, Canadian Bar Association (currently Co-chair)
+- 2015 – Present, Member variously a member of the Health Law, Administrative Law and Privacy Law Sections of the Canadian Bar Association

 - 2012 – Present, Member – Administrative Law Section, Canadian Bar Association